nix-community/nix-on-droid/README.md

    (to fake file paths like `/nix/store`; think 'userspace `chroot`')
 2. Target `nix` is taken from the original release tarball
 3. Target `nix` database is initialized (with host `proot` and `qemu-user`)
-4. Support scripts and config files are built with `nix`
+4. Support scripts and config files are built with `nix` and the Nix-on-Droid module system
 5. From these, a bootstrap zipball is built and published on an HTTP server

 User's device: